 Show/Hide block – Show or hide the sprite from the stage.

-Change effect block – Change the selected effect like color, brightness, etc. for a sprite by a certain amount.
+Change effect block – Change the selected effect like colour, brightness, etc. for a sprite by a certain amount.

 Set effect block – Set the selected effect like color, brightness, etc. for a sprite by a certain amount.